-Coach your teen to adjust travel speed and vehicle position based on weather and road conditions.
+Coach your teen to adjust travel speed based on weather and road conditions.
 Once your teen is comfortable with and proficient at highway driving in good conditions, spend some practice time on highways under more challenging conditions, such as rain.
 Coach them to always use appropriate caution, as conditions can change quickly.